 Setu Bandhasana or the Bridge Pose resembles a bridge and is therefore named so.
 Practice it in the morning if you are an early riser or in the evenings.
 Make sure your stomach is empty whenever you practice as the digested food will release energy in your body, which can be spent on the asana.
 Sethu Bandhasana is a beginner level Vinyasa Yoga asana that takes 30 to 60 seconds to do.

 Benefits: Sethu Bandhasana strengthens the back muscles and stretches the chest and spine.
 It calms your brain and reduces thyroid problems.
-The pose helps those suffering from asthma and sinusitis.
-Sethu Bandhasana also cures anxiety disorders, depression, and constipation.
+Sethu Bandhasana is an easier form of backbends generally done prior to Urdhvadhanurasana.
+It is good to strengthen the glutes, abdominals, and the spinal areas of the vertebrae.

 To know more about the pose, click here: Sethu Bandhasana